neildhir/neildhir.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my ''academic page'' (all serious scientists have one apparently).
-I am a senior research associate at the [Alan Turing Institute](https://www.turing.ac.uk/) and the University of Warwick.
-Here I am part of the [Warwick Machine Learning Group (WMLG)](https://wmlg.io/).
+I am a senior research associate at the [Alan Turing Institute](https://www.turing.ac.uk/).
 Here I am part of the Defence and Security group.

 I am (currently) interested in causal inference, optimisation,  the sensor scheduling problem, information geometry and more general experimental design (to mention but a few).
 I am particularly interested in those topics under the umbrella of dynamical systems theory.
 Under this aegis, I recently completed some postdoctoral work with [Theo Damoulas](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/damoulas/) on the [London Air Quality project](https://www.turing.ac.uk/research/research-projects/london-air-quality), to try to illicit new ideas and understanding in this domain.
 I also organise [Project Odysseus](https://www.turing.ac.uk/research/research-projects/project-odysseus-understanding-london-busyness-and-exiting-lockdown) - a COVID-19 project.